AVENGER

 Dr. Anna Blakney and her team in the lab

-AVENGER will establish a national RNA vaccine platform so that Canada can rapidly develop and manufacture next-generation vaccines — for everything from viruses to superbug bacteria — in less than 100 days.
+AVENGER is establishing an RNA vaccine platform that will enable Canada to domestically develop and manufacture next-generation vaccines for everything from viruses to superbug bacteria to cancer.

 The COVID-19 pandemic demonstrated the tremendous potential of RNA vaccines that rely on lipid nanoparticles (LNPs), a drug delivery technology pioneered by UBC professor Dr. Pieter Cullis and UBC spin-off companies.
 Through AVENGER, Dr. Cullis and a team of CIEBH researchers will build on this legacy to establish Canada as a global leader in next-generation RNA LNP vaccines that promise to transform the health of Canadians and people around the world.